-Locke, K., & Leaver, T. (in press, accepted October 2020).
+Locke, K., & Leaver, T. (forthcoming, accepted October 2020).
 Pokémon Go and Urban Accessibility.
 In K. Ellis, M. Kent, & T. Leaver (Eds.), Gaming Disability: Disability perspectives on contemporary video games.
 Routledge.

 Leaver, T., & Lloyd, C. (2015).
 Seeking Transparency in Locative Media.
 In R. Wilken & G. Goggin (Eds.), Locative Media (pp. 162–174).
 London & New York: Routledge.